WebDevBernard/Twitter-Purple/README.md

 ## About

 - Login to this app and tweet, comment, like or delete a tweet.
-I made this website to practice React( Redux and Context ), Tailwind CSS, React with TypeScript, and Firebase Auth.
+I made this website to practice React Redux and Context, React with TypeScript, Tailwind CSS, and Firebase Auth.

 ## Tech Stack